UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 The idea if truncation and expansion is explained in this L7.3 lecture.

 Hierarchical design using multiple VHDL files and components.
 The idea is truncating a larger counter like Counter_mod16 that is used as a building block.
 Discuss how this circuit works in Fig. 12.
-Study it for instance in two separate design phases:
+Study it for instance in two separate design steps:

-1) Up counter considering only the CE control signal)
+- Step #1: Up counter considering only the CE control signal)

-2) Add the UD_L control signal and discuss what blocks and logic has to be included in the basic design from phase 1 so that it becomes the circuit in Fig. 12.
+- Step #2: Add the UD_L control signal and discuss what blocks and logic has to be included in the basic design from phase 1 so that it becomes the circuit in Fig. 12.

 Counter truncation (plan C2)